Create sharded table¶

 ) PARTITIONED BY(part);

-When inserting a first row with the following statement:
+When inserting a record with the following statement:

 and then querying for the total amount of shards for the table: